-The final stage is to examine the additional impact on the modified economic evaluation from step 2 of extrapolating the health care resource use and health outcomes to the time horizon of the economic evaluation and/or any transformation to final outcomes (also presented in submission section C).
-This generates the stepped base case of the economic evaluation for submissions that present premodelling studies in submission section C.
+The final stage is to examine the additional impact on the modified economic evaluation from step 2 of extrapolating the health care resource use and health outcomes to the time horizon of the economic evaluation and/or any transformation to final outcomes (also presented in Section C).
+This generates the stepped base case of the economic evaluation for submissions that present premodelling studies in Section C.